dustinpfister/blog_posts/_posts/blog-post-plan-for-2021.md

 However there is not just raw word count when it comes to blog post quality.
 I should also do a better job of proof reading the posts, and make sure that I truly am writing decent content on python.
 This means fact checking things that I might manage to get wrong, and also just taking a moment to think about how I am converying things.

 ## 3 - Better planing, maybe on a monthly or even weekly basis

+Last but not least I am going to want to try to do a better job of planing things out to beging with.
+This is something that has been borthing me for a long time.
+Writing a blog post such as this is a step in the right direction at least, but I think I should do more to draft out what I want to write about for each month, week, day, and maybe even down to the hour if I find that going that nuts actaully makes sense.

 ## 4 - Conclusion